 This article is headlined “Search Goes On For Missing Belleville Prostitute.”
 The prostitute in question is 47-year-old Janet Tillman, a mentally handicapped Illinois woman who’s been missing for two years.
 There are, as of this writing, 45 comments to the article, and a lot of people are upset about the headline referring to Janet as a prostitute.
 She is or was, in fact, a prostitute, but some of the commenters feel the headline demeans her and makes her sound like trash not worth looking for or whatever.

 Perhaps the person who wrote the headline didn’t mean anything of the kind.
-Prostitution was Janet’s occupation.
+Prostitution seems to have been Janet’s sole occupation; I can’t find any mention of another job.
 Would anyone complain about “Search Goes On For Missing Belleville Teacher” or “Lawyer” or even “Sewage Worker”?
 Nonetheless, it is a bit of a foot-in-mouth thing to do.
 Prostitution is, rightly or wrongly, a highly stigmatized profession.

 Feel free to reflect and discuss.